-OTSUKA CORPORATION consists of various statutory bodies such as the General Meeting of Shareholders, Directors and Board of Directors, Corporate Auditors and Board of Corporate Auditors and Independent Auditors.
-A Corporate Auditor System has therefore been adopted.
+OTSUKA CORPORATION consists of various statutory bodies such as the General Meeting of Shareholders, Directors and Board of Directors, Audit & Supervisory Board Members and Audit & Supervisory Board and Independent Auditor.
+An Audit & Supervisory Board Members System has therefore been adopted.
 Additionally, the Company appoints outside directors and outside auditors with the aim of strengthening the monitoring of the execution of duties.